specklesystems/speckle-docs/user/qgis.md

 Steps to receive the data:

-1. Select the stream to receive data from
+1. Select the project to receive data from
-2. Select the branch
+2. Select the model
-3. Select specific commit (by default the latest one)
+3. Select specific version (by default the latest one)
-4. Find the received layers in the new layer group named after stream, branch and commit
+4. Find the received layers in the new layer group named after project, model and version

 ![Receiving data](./img-qgis/receive.gif)